-You’re a rock star fashion designer, but you can’t do everything by yourself- nor should you have to.
+You’re a rock star fashion designer, but maybe you feel like you don’t want to do everything by yourself.
+Maybe you’re considering bringing on a partner.
 The right fashion business partner can help you move ahead in the business world.
 They can provide new ideas and an extra set of hands that help lift you to success.
 But choosing a fashion business partner is also an important decision that can have lasting consequences.
-In this article, we’re going to help you understand how to pick the best person to work with for your fashion business.
+In this article, we’re going to help you understand how to pick the best person to work with for your fashion business, if that’s the route you want to go.

 Why You Need a Business Partner